 - A application form for authorization to practice , completed and signed;

 - A photocopy of the applicant's valid ID

 - Copying the training title to practice the profession;

 - any document less than one year old, justifying training and the applicant's professional experience.

-To go further Article L. 1132-3 , order of 20 January 2010 setting out the composition of the file to be provided to the relevant authorisation commissions for the examination of applications submitted for the practice in France of the professions of genetic counsellor, nurse, massage therapist, pedicure-podologist, occupational therapist, manipulator in medical electroradiology and dietician.
+For further information: Article L. 1132-3 , order of 20 January 2010 setting out the composition of the file to be provided to the relevant authorisation commissions for the examination of applications submitted for the practice in France of the professions of genetic counsellor, nurse, massage therapist, pedicure-podologist, occupational therapist, manipulator in medical electroradiology and dietician.